JetAstra/SDAR/README.md

 **SDAR is still an early experimental state, we are actively developing more systematic and warmly welcome collaborations in this direction.**

 ## 🔥 News
+- [2025-09-09] We’ve open-sourced the weights for models with various block sizes.
+Alongside our default model (block size=4), you can now find models with block sizes of 8, 16, 32, 64 on the Hugging Face 🤗.
 - [2025-08-18] We’ve open-sourced the weights for our [SDAR-30B-A3B-Sci](https://huggingface.co/JetLM/SDAR-30B-A3B-Sci) model — now available on Hugging Face 🤗.
 - [2025-08-13] We’ve released the inference code for SDAR models, including a built-in script and a third-party inference engine [JetEngine](https://github.com/Labman42/JetEngine) 🚀.
 - [2025-07-20] We’ve open-sourced the weights for our [1.7B](https://huggingface.co/JetLM/SDAR-1.7B-Chat), [4B](https://huggingface.co/JetLM/SDAR-4B-Chat), [8B](https://huggingface.co/JetLM/SDAR-8B-Chat) dense models, along with our [30B](https://huggingface.co/JetLM/SDAR-30B-A3B-Chat) MoE model — now available on Hugging Face 🤗.